cainydev/laravel-dockhand/README.md

 php artisan vendor:publish --tag="dockhand-config"
 ```

+Make sure to set up the `DOCKHAND_PUBLIC_KEY` and `DOCKHAND_PRIVATE_KEY` environment variables in your `.env` file.
+Although the itself registry can be used without them (I think), this package was designed for production use and
+requires the key pair for signing the JWT tokens.

 ## Interacting with the registry

 The `\Cainy\Dockhand\Facades\Dockhand` facade is used to directly interact with the registry's HTTP API.